ryancdickson/staging/docs/BR.md

 | 2-5 |  1  |
 | 6+  |  2  |

-Remote Network Perspectives performing Multi-Perspective Issuance Corroboration SHOULD:
+Remote Network Perspectives performing Multi-Perspective Issuance Corroboration:

+MUST:
+- Network Hardening
+   - Rely upon Internet Service Providers or network operators that implement measures to mitigate BGP routing incidents in the global Internet routing system.

+SHOULD:
 - Facility & Service Provider Requirements
   - Be hosted from an ISO/IEC 27001 certified facility or equivalent security framework independently audited and certified or reported.
   - Rely on services covered in one of the following reports: System and Organization Controls 2 (SOC 2), IASE 3000, ENISA 715, FedRAMP Moderate, C5:2020, CSA STAR CCM, or equivalent services framework independently audited and certified or reported.